GsDevKit/GsDevKit_home/docs/installation/installDevKitServer.md

 The GsDevKit server  may be installed on **Linux** (64-bit) or **Mac**.

+To go straight to the example script, see [Example Script to Install GsDevKit Server](#example-script)

 ### Determine port handling

 To establish the connection between the client and the server, a server process called the NetLDI listens on a well-known port.
 This port may be selected and reserved, or you may allow the system to select one.
 However, if you allow the OS to select the port, on restart it will select a different port and the client will need to be updated.